 How Much Does an Upper Arm Tattoo Cost?

-How much does an upper arm tattoo cost?
+Curious about how much an upper arm tattoo might cost you?

 Average price for upper arm tattoos